oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

 ## Task 3: Create root wallet and self signed root CA certificate.

-1. Create rootCA wallet.
-In most environments, you will have your own root certificate authority to work with.
-This rootCA is created as example.
+1. In this step, the script will use `orapki` to create the wallet, generate the self-signed certificate and export the trusted certificate for use by the client trust store.

     ````
     <copy>./tls_create_rootCA_wallet.sh</copy>